JamesMitofsky/uvm-votes/minutes/2021-05-04_ratifying-our-club-constitution.md

 date: 2021-05-03T04:00:00.000Z
 attendees: 6
 title: "Ratifying Our Club Constitution "
-description: |-
+description: >-
-  Actionables

-  * Sophie- design reusable posters for Monday meetings next semester
-  * James- respond to Jerome Powell
-  * Brian- Treasury Requests due by "end of the semester"

-    * $318 requested
+  Spending SGA Funds

+  $325 were initially allocated and Brian submitted a spending request for $318 from that pool.
+Spend on:

   * CanvaPro subscription

+  * Renew uvm.vote domain

   * 5 reusable posters

   Recruitment for Fall 2021

   * Focus on Arts majors